jankechm/IPK_proj2/README.md

     ipk-client hostname

-[hostname][dill] can be valid IPv4 or IPv6 address or a domain name of the server.
+*hostname* can be valid IPv4 or IPv6 address or a domain name of the server.

 ## Description